bigdisp/scoreboard-ctrl-raspi-i2c/README.md

 Usage:
 ------

-    ```
+    scoreboard target [digit]
-    scoreboard target [value]
+    scoreboard pwm value|on|off [value]
         target: The Target number to be changed.
                 Abbreviations from list below.
-        value:  The ASCII Symbol to write.
-Can be any ASCII value,
-                but unknown values are replaced by a '-'.
+        digit:  The ASCII Symbol to write.
+Can be any ASCII value, but unknown values are replaced by a '-'.
                 If string is provided, only the first symbol is written.
+        pwm:    Change the PWM settings.
+                If a single value is given, it is interpreted as brightness steps between 0 and 10.
+10 is brightest If two values are given, they are interpreted as clock cycles.
+                The first value specifies the on-time, the second the off-time.
+                If 'off' is given instead of the first value, pwm is disabled.
+                In that case, the led are enabled permanently.
+                Replacing the value by 'on' reenables pwm.
+                This is not done automatically if values are changed.

         Abbreviation list:
                 H1:  Home ones